ilyaplunk/Patrimoniality_and_abortions/README.md

 ### Analysis of factors influencing attitudes towards abortion based on joint WVS/EVS data
 ----

-This is R code of my term paper which I wrote in my first master’s.
-I used joint dataframe by World value survey and European value survey (https://www.worldvaluessurvey.org/WVSEVSjoint2017.jsp)
+This is the R code from my term paper, which I wrote during the first year of my master's program.
+It is based on the joint dataset from the World Values Survey and the European Values Survey (https://www.worldvaluessurvey.org/WVSEVSjoint2017.jsp).

 **Abstract:** The study analyses factors influencing attitudes towards abortion using combined WVS/EVS data (2017-2022, 92 countries, N > 150,000).
 Based on cultural modernisation theory